 Creating an inviting and functional dining room is all about finding the right balance between style and practicality, with lighting playing a key role in setting the perfect atmosphere.
 We’ve broken down some tips to help you light up your dining room just right.

-1. Establishing the Focal Point
+1. Start with the Focal Point

-2. Height Configuration
+2. Get the Height Right

 As a general guideline, the bottom of the light fixture should hang 30-36 inches above the standard 30 inch high table top.
 This height is ideal for two reasons:

-5. Dimming Capability
+4. Dimming Capability

 Make sure all your light fixtures have dimmable switches.
 It is key for setting the perfect mood, whether you're hosting lively social gatherings that need bright lights or planning cosy, intimate dinner parties that call for a softer, more ambient glow.
+Dimmable dining room lights give you full control over the atmosphere.

 6. Bulb Selection